askableorg/technical-test/README.md

 Please visit `http://localhost:5173/users`.

-We have a web page which displays our users data as a list.
-User can click an item in a list and it displays popover with extra information.
-However, currently it takes some time to open a popover.
-We want you to improve this performance!
+We have a very poorly written web page which displays 10,000 users data as a list.
+Extra information can be seen on hover.

-This page has to

-1. Open a popover faster and smoother
-2. User names are displayed in a list and extra information is only accessible through popover
-3. Animation of popover cannot be removed
+Currently there are a few performance issues:

+1. Both searching and selecting a user is very laggy.
+2. An excessive amount of nodes are on the page.

+The task is to improve on the issues above to make the experience better for the user.
+You can do what you want to the page, completely refactor it if you like!
+But because this is a frontend task the only requirement is that the API must always return 10,000 users.
+Same as task one, you are free to use any library you like(state management, styling, virtualization etc).

 #### Instructions: